eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 }
 ```

-If a source IP address other than 10.1.2.2 attempts to connect to r1 via port 179 it would be discarded.
+If a source IP address other than 10.1.2.2 attempts to connect to r1 via port 179 it would be discarded as expected, see connection test below.

 ```
 root@r2# run telnet 10.1.2.1 source 2.2.2.2 port 179